In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 350 Calories/Serving

 What’s that delicious aroma?
-Ah yes, German potato salad: a rich, tangy, and comforting mix of mustard, fresh scallions, briny capers, and the always-humble tuber.
+Ah yes, German potato salad: a rich, tangy, and comforting mix of mustard, fresh scallions, briny capers, and tender boiled potatoes.

 In your bag